 A past history of radiation exposure to the chest, neck and axilla (mantle radiation field) has been associated with an increased risk of breast cancer.
 This is particularly noted in women who have undergone radiation therapy for Hodgkin lymphoma prior to 30 years of age (5).

 Additional risk factors for breast cancer development remain under investigation, and require further elucidation of mechanism.

 Individuals with higher socioeconomic status are at increased risk of breast cancer.
-This may reflect lifestyle differences such as age of menarche and age of first birth amongst other compounding factors.
+This may reflect lifestyle differences such as having fewer children and age of first birth amongst other compounding factors (5).
 It is not currently thought to act as an independent risk factor for breast cancer development.

 Male breast cancer is rare, accounting for less than 1% of all breast cancers.
-In Canada, 230 cases are estimated to have been diagnosed in 2017 (5).
-Risk factors for breast cancer in men include a family history of breast cancer, presence of BRCA mutations, Klinefelter syndrome, and exposure to chest radiation.
+In Canada, 260 cases are estimated to have been diagnosed in 2021 (5).
+Risk factors for breast cancer in men include a family history of breast cancer, presence of BRCA mutations, Klinefelter syndrome, liver cirrhosis and exposure to chest radiation (5).